WizIshan/TUM_Thesis/README.md

 pip install -r requirments.txt
 ```

+Set the current working directory in paths.py

 To generate results run main.ipynb.
-viz.ipynb is used to generate visualizations from the generated results.
+plots.ipynb is used to generate visualizations from the generated results.

 The data directory structure should be as follows :